-Shane Elizabeth is an award-winner writer who lives her life fueled by the words she writes as she strings together sentences that pop through a voice that can’t be denied.
+Shane Elizabeth is an award-winning writer who lives her life fueled by the words she writes as she strings together sentences that pop through a voice that can’t be denied.
 Her ability to jump off the page, right along with her characters, through this unique signature style of writing brings integrity, laughter, and attitude back to the written word.
 She lives her life for the stories to tell: Every arc, character, absurdity rings in truth she’s either endured, experienced, or met.
 Her genre of writing focuses on showcasing strong female-driven characters battling adversity within niche subcultures of America.

 Adopted at birth and born legally deaf, Shane is diverse through a disability she has turned into an ability.
 This lack of one sense has caused her others to heighten, allowing Shane to observe life in very detailed ways, which in return, she uses in her characters and storytelling.
 She reads lips and uses hearing aids which allows for this “lack of” to go virtually unnoticed by others.
 Whereas, her adoption, she uses as motivation to tell elevated stories written with heart, sprinkled in comedy, but always addressing dramatic situations taken from characters who find themselves on the path least taken.